Senuka-Dinuwara/My_Portfolio/README.md

 - **Fast Loading**: Optimized for quick page loads
 - **Clean Code**: Well-structured HTML, CSS, and JavaScript

-## 📞 Contact & Connect

-Feel free to reach out through the contact section on the website or connect with me on social media.

 ## 📄 License

 This portfolio is open source and available for personal use.